 The 2021 Wedding Stationery Trends You Need to Know About

-As the coronavirus pandemic has caused many couples to postpone their wedding or reimagine their plans into minimonies or elopements, stationery notices have been instrumental in keeping guests informed and excited.
-As we wait for the world to return back to safety, stationery items (like change-the-date cards) will continue to help couples navigate this tricky time.
+The coronavirus pandemic caused many couples to postpone their wedding or reimagine their plans into minimonies or elopements, and stationery notices were instrumental in keeping guests informed and excited.
+As the wait for the world to return back to safety went on, stationery items (like change-the-date cards) helped keep guests calm and informed.
+We predict that the importance of stationery as a means of communication will continue into the future, which is why we encourage couples to be thoughtful about their paper goods.
 Check out the 15 2021 wedding invitation trends you're going to see everywhere (and maybe steal a few for your own suite), below.

 Say Goodbye to Formality